Happi-cat/knockout-sharepoint/README.md

 ## Knockout component view model requirements

 Component view model receives params object with next properties.
-- fieldInternalName - fiedl internal name
+- fieldInternalName - field internal name
 - editable - boolean that is set to true for NewForm, EditForm
 - value - contains field value
 - additional options that were specified.

-View model instance should have getData function, that would be called on form submit for getting new value (if it's a json field you should return JS object that would be converted to string).
+View model instance should have **getData** function, that will be called on form submit for getting new value (if it's a json field you should return JS object that would be converted to string automatically).

-If you want to use custom validation you can specify hasErrors.
-That should return string when field is invalid, otherwise it should return falthy value.
+If you want to use custom validation you can specify **hasErrors** function.
+It should return message string when field is invalid, otherwise it should return falthy value.

 ## Usage